andrewGreggSAS/azure-viya-partner-sandpit-iac/README.md

 git clone https://github.com/andrewGreggSAS/azure-viya-partner-sandpit-iac
 ```
 ### Step 2 - Edit
-*core-variables.yaml* MUST be edited with your own details, git credentials for SAS gitlab, your Azure subscription details and two central variables you need to choose:
+*core-variables.yaml* MUST be edited with your own details,
+  * git credentials for github,
+  * your Azure subscription details and
+  * two variables you need to choose:
     {deployment_name} - The label stem for many of the infrastructure and resources and the
     {deployment_environment} - The environment name for THIS Viya 4 deployment and the name of the kubernetes namespace for it.